Welcome to the Trail of Tears. You will have the opportunity to think a few minutes upon one of the saddest events

 Yah Rah!
 Signs are up in Pope County on the largest known trail segment

 of the Trail of Tears.
-The unveiling/celebration for this trail certification will
+The unveiling/celebration for this trail certification was on

-be on Wednesday, September 22, at the 15th Annual Conference of the National Trail of Tears Association.
+Wednesday, September 22, 2010, at the 15th Annual Conference of the National Trail of Tears Association.

 Do You Have An Ancestor Who Traveled the Trail of Tears?